Finish Coat Drywall Crack Repairs

 Type of mud to use for finish coating drywall repair

-Since most drywall repairs need to be done within a short period of time, Quick-setting powder drywall mud (also known as hot mud) can be used not only for taping cracks but also for finish coating the repair.
-Quick-setting drywall mud can be recoated within a matter of minutes so 3-4 coats can be applied within a couple of hours.
+Since most drywall repairs need to be done within a short time, Quick set powder drywall mud (also known as hot mud) can be used not only for taping cracks but also for finish coating the repair.
+Quick set drywall mud can be re-coated within a matter of minutes so 3-4 coats can be applied within a couple of hours.
 It also does not shrink when setting so it is a good option when you are trying to work quickly.

 Benefits and challenges of hot mud for drywall repair

 One challenge to working with hot mud is creating a smooth finish.
-Quick-setting powder drywall can be grainy or leave trowel marks that are not noticeable until fully dry.
+Quick set drywall mud tends to be grainy or leave trowel marks that are not noticeable until fully dry.
 If you will be texturing the finished patch, this will not be a problem but if you are trying to match smooth wall, it could present some challenges.
 There are a couple of options that can help you create a very smooth surface even when using hot mud.

-The first option if you are using hot mud is to plan on using several very thin layers of mud to instead of the traditional 2 to 3 coats.
+If you are using hot mud, the first option is to apply several very thin layers of mud instead of the traditional two to three coats.
 The first two coats can be done as normal, but then an additional 2 to 3 very thin skim coats can be added.
 This helps to fill in any pockmarks or even out any trowel marks.
 The benefit of this is that the entire repair can be completed within a few hours including taping and finishing.

-The second option if you are using hot mud is to finish with a skim coat of lightweight all-purpose drywall mud.
+If you are using hot mud, the second option is to finish with a skim coat of lightweight-all-purpose drywall mud.
 The first two coats of hot mud can be applied as normal.
-Thereafter a thin coat of lightweight all-purpose mud can be floated over the surface.
+Thereafter a thin coat of lightweight-all-purpose mud can be floated over the surface.
 This will need to dry overnight before being sanded.
-The advantage to this is that the lightweight all-purpose drywall mud is easier to work with and covers over any imperfections left by the hot mud.
-Any pockmarks or trowel marks left in the all-purpose drywall mud can be easily sanded away, leaving a perfectly smooth finish.
+The advantage to this is that the lightweight-all-purpose drywall mud is easier to work with and covers any imperfections left by the hot mud.
+Pockmarks or trowel marks left in the all-purpose drywall mud can be easily sanded away, leaving a perfectly smooth finish.

 How many coats when repairing drywall cracks

-When finish coating new drywall, 2 or 3 coats are enough to float over taped seams and butts.
-However, when repairing damaged drywall, it may take more.
+When finish coating new drywall, two or three coats are enough to float over taped seams and butts.
+However, when repairing damaged drywall, three coats may not be enough.
 Finish coating over repaired drywall cracks is like finish coating drywall butt joints.
 The joint needs to be floated out at least 12 to 15 inches on either side.
-The goal of finish coating is to create a flat and smooth surface.
-Drywall butt joints are the most difficult to float out flat since the tape is on the surface instead of recessed in a drywall joint.
+In general, finish coating creates a flat and smooth surface.
+Drywall butt joints are the most difficult to float out flatly since the tape is not recessed in a drywall joint of two bound edges.

 Two or Three coats of mud may be enough to finish coat drywall crack repairs but if the crack was raised on either side, it will probably take more.